 - from third parties about their products and services by choosing to opt-in on your registration form for a Royal Mail Group website or service.

-The marketing channels used will, unless specifically stated otherwise, include all means of communicating with you, e.g. email, post, phone, SMS text message and other electronic means.
+The marketing channels used may include all means of communication e.g. email, post, phone, SMS text message and other electronic means.
+If electronic channels are to be used this will be specifically stated when we collect your details.

 Changing your marketing preferences